millanium/home/_pages/about.md

 I am active in the testing community, through our [Slack](https://testersio.slack.com) channel.
 I share my thoughts @[milan_kuveljic](https://twitter.com/milan_kuveljic), feel free to reach out.
 I also write about ideas, tools, processes and everything that matters to our [work](/works)

 I enjoy speaking publicly at the conferences and meetups where I share my knowledge and experience.
+You can check my previous speaking [engagements](/speaking).

 You can contact me via below social networks.